liamsmith3194/otter-hockey/README.md

 10. Create a Procfile
     -   It must be named like so; "Procfile" and sit inside the root directory.
     -   Within the file add "web: gunicorn" followed by the app name .wsgi.
-    -   For example: "web: gunicorn aceofsteaks.wsgi".
+    -   For example: "web: gunicorn otter_hockey.wsgi".

 11. Scroll back and click the tab "Deploy".
     -   Choose "GitHub" as the Deployment method.